qlik-oss/gopherciser/docs/settingup.md

 * `app`: App name or app GUID (supports the use of [session variables](#session_variables)).
 Used with `appmode` set to `guid` or `name`.
 * `list`: List of apps.
 Used with `appmode` set to `randomnamefromlist`, `randomguidfromlist`, `roundnamefromlist` or `roundguidfromlist`.
 * `filename`: Path to a file in which each line represents an app.
 Used with `appmode` set to `randomnamefromfile`, `randomguidfromfile`, `roundnamefromfile` or `roundguidfromfile`.
+* `pollinterval`: Reload status polling interval (seconds).
+Defaults to 5 minutes, if omitted.
+* `pollingoff`: Turn polling off and rely only on events.
+Warning: Turning this on might cause action to wait until test ends.

 ### Example